 For individuals that English is not their native language, Lake Land College provides non-native speakers with an introduction to the language with an emphasis on skills needed to function in American society.
-Classes are offered at the Kluthe Center in Effingham, Workforce Development Center in Mattoon and at Arthur Lovington Atwood Hammond High School in Arthur.
+Classes are offered at the Kluthe Center in Effingham, Workforce Development Center in Mattoon and Arthur-Lovington-Atwood-Hammond High School in Arthur.

-Again, there is no cost associated with this programming.
+There is no cost associated with this programming.
 Students are immersed in the English language via reading, writing and speaking activities.
-Adult Education serves individuals from Beginning to Advanced levels.
+Adult Education serves individuals from beginning to advanced levels.
 Students are assessed upon their entrance into the program and are matched to a corresponding level within the Cambridge Ventures Series.
-Ventures is a standards-based, integrated-skills series meant to help students achieve their academic and career goals. www.cambridge.org/ventures
+Ventures is a standards-based, integrated-skills series meant to help students achieve their academic and career goals.

 Presently, Lake Land College has two ICAPS programs.
 The first is within the Manufacturing Pathway in Welding.
 Students will earn an 11 credit hour certificate from Lake Land College.
 This is a stackable certificate.
 Students who earn the 11 hour certificate can either elect to enter the workforce upon completion of the certificate or continue on at Lake Land to pursue a Certificate in Welding Technology (26.5 credit hours) or their Associate in Applied Science Degree in Welding (65.5 credit hours).

 The second ICAPS program is within the Health Sciences pathway.
 Students enrolled in this Pathway will be enrolled in Basic Nursing Assistant coursework in an effort to earn their Certified Nursing Assistant (CNA) certificate.
 Students will have to pass a competency exam required by the Illinois Department of Public Health before earning their CNA certificate.